 \section{Abstract}

 We prove in generic situations that the lattice in a tame type induced by the completed cohomology of a $U(3)$-arithmetic manifold is purely local, i.e., only depends on the Galois representation at places above $p$.
 This is a generalization to $\GL_3$ of the lattice conjecture of Breuil.
-In the process, we also prove the geometric Breuil-M\'ezard conjecture for (tamely) potentially crystalline deformation rings with Hodge-Tate weights $(0,1,2)$ as well as the Serre weight conjectures of \cite{herzig-duke} over an unramified field extending the results of \cite{LLLM}.
-We also prove results in modular representation theory about lattices in Deligne-Luzstig representations for the group $\GL_3(\F_q)$.
+In the process, we also prove the geometric Breuil--M\'ezard conjecture for (tamely) potentially crystalline deformation rings with Hodge-Tate weights $(2,1,0)$ as well as the Serre weight conjectures of \cite{herzig-duke} over an unramified field extending the results of \cite{LLLM}.
+We also prove results in modular representation theory about lattices in Deligne--Luzstig representations for the group $\GL_3(\F_q)$.